CodeScene: Reception

 CodeScene was featured on the ThoughtWorks Technology Radar as a social code analysis tool.

-In a University of Victoria report, CodeScene was found to find more significant technical debt issues than SonarQube, a static analysis tool.

 CodeScene users report that CodeScene is "The right way to manage technical debt", "A new standard for quality assurance", and provides "Insights like never seen before".

 CodeScene's free version is used to visualize the case studies in Adam Tornhill's book Software Design X-Rays: Fix Technical Debt with Behavioral Code Analysis.